lorin/eng-qua-eng/README.md

 geniuses, from the builders fo the pyramids to the inventors of the steam engine, and this we refuse to do. (p26)

-No matter how closely modern engineering becomes idetnified with science, no matter how electronic or theoretical its practice, no matter how much a group enterprise it may be, the end product of which seems remote and abstract, it can never be-should never be- servered from its origins in craftsmanship (p29).
+No matter how closely modern engineering becomes idetnified with science, no matter how electronic or theoretical its practice, no matter how much a group enterprise it may be, the end product of which seems remote and abstract, it can never be-should never be- severed from its origins in craftsmanship (p29).

 In 1805 a noted French architect announced that "in order to probe the solidity of buildings, the complicated calculations, bristling with figures and algebraic quantities, with their 'powers,' 'roots,' 'exponents' and 'coefficients' are by no means necessary (p46)